 Spearman C. Godsey Science Center

-With six Goldwater scholars in the past five years, numerous recipients of other competitive national scholarships and fellowships in the sciences, and a U.S. News & World Report top 50 ranking in undergraduate research opportunities, Mercer’s profile as a research institution has never been higher.
+With six Goldwater scholars in the past six years, numerous recipients of other competitive national scholarships and fellowships in the sciences, and a U.S. News & World Report top 50 ranking in undergraduate research opportunities, Mercer’s profile as a research institution has never been higher.

 In May 2016, the University began construction on the largest academic facility project in its history to ensure that momentum continues.